egeniq/RTL-Netherlands/README.md

 ### Build the unity project
 1. Build Unity3D project with the 'export' option.
 This will create an xcode project.
+2. as Target Folder, make sure you save it to <project-root>/iOS/UnityBuild
-2. Open `Application.xcworkspace`.
-Notice you have 2 project inside: the main application and a Launcher.
+3. Open `Application.xcworkspace`.
+Notice you have 2 project inside: the main application ('Example') and a Launcher ('UnityLauncher').
+4. Remove the placeholder `Data` from 'Example' ('remove reference')
-3. From the Unity build folder, Add `Data` folder to the application project as a reference (blue icon).
+5. From the 'UnityBuild' folder add `Data` folder to the Example application project as a reference (blue icon).
+6. From the 'UnityLauncher' project, remove the current placeholder `Classes` and `Libraries` (reference only, not 'delete')
-4. Add `Library` and `Classes` the the Launcher project as groups (yellow icon).
+7. Add `Library` and `Classes` from the `UnityBuild` folder to the UnityLauncherLauncher project as groups (yellow icon).
-5. From `Library` we Added, remove il2cpp folder reference (Do not delete the folder, just the reference!)
+8. From `Library` we Added, remove il2cpp folder reference (Do not delete the folder, just the reference!)
-6. From `Classes` remove `DynamicLibEngineAPI.mm` and `DynamicLibEngineAPI-functions.h` references.
+9. From `Classes` remove `DynamicLibEngineAPI.mm` and `DynamicLibEngineAPI-functions.h` references.
-7. From `Classes` open `CrashReporter.mm`.
+10. From `Classes` open `CrashReporter.mm`.
 Replace:
 ```Objective-C
 static NSUncaughtExceptionHandler* gsCrashReporterUEHandler = NULL;